Kentucky Court Records

 Felonies, Misdemeanors, and Violations in Kentucky

-- Class B felony: these are offenses punishable by 10 to 20 years in a Kentucky state prison.
-First-degree burglary (KRS.511.020) is a Class B felony.
+- Class B Felony: These are offenses punishable by 10 to 20 years in a Kentucky state prison.
+First-degree burglary (KRS 511.020) is a Class B felony.

-- Class C felony: this class of offenses is punishable by at least five years but no more than 10 years in state prison.
-Theft by deception of $10,000 or more (KRS.514.040) is a Class C felony in Kentucky.
+- Class C felony: This class of offenses is punishable by at least five years but no more than 10 years in state prison.
+Theft by deception of $10,000 or more (KRS 514.040) is a Class C felony in Kentucky.

 - Class D felony: offenses punishable by at least one year and no more than five years in state prison as designated as Class D felonies.
-In Kentucky, identity theft (KRS.514.160) is a Class D felony.
+In Kentucky, identity theft (KRS 514.160) is a Class D felony.

 Some offenses appear under more than one class of felonies, depending on the circumstances surrounding the case.
 For example, kidnapping is a Class B felony if the victim is released, alive, and safe at the time of trial.
-If the kidnap suffers injuries as a result of the kidnapping, it is a Class A felony.
+If the kidnapped suffers injuries as a result of the kidnapping, it is a Class A felony.
 However, if the victim is not released alive or dies as a result of injuries sustained during the kidnapping, it is a capital offense (KRS.509.040)

-Apart from prison sentences, persons convicted of felony crimes may also be required to pay fines of between $1,000 and $10,000 (KRS.534.030)..
+Apart from prison sentences, persons convicted of felony crimes may also be required to pay fines of between $1,000 and $10,000 (KRS.534.030).
 Alternatively, offenders may be required to pay double their gain from the commission of the crime.
 Other than prison sentences and fines, other consequences may result from felony crimes, such as a loss of the right to hold public office, to vote, to buy and own firearms, and to serve on a grand jury.
 Persons who have been convicted of felony crimes may also be ineligible for college admissions, housing programs, federal loans, and jobs that require licenses.

 Examples of felony crimes in Kentucky are: